CBBC idents: Just Imagine (2016–2023)

-On 14 March 2016, CBBC rebranded with a new logo that was similar to BBC Three's then-current logo, dropping the logo that had been used for the last eight years.
-New idents were introduced, a range of live action and animated which consists of everyday situations in the modern era.
-The four-note signature jingle were introduced in similar way to ABC in the United States (which the original was in used from 1998 to 2021), albeit with some modifications.
+On 14 March 2016, CBBC rebranded with a new logo that was similar to BBC Three's then-current logo, dropping the logo that had been used for the last eight and a half years.
+New idents were introduced, a range of live action and animated ones which consists of everyday situations in the modern era.
+The four-note signature jingle was introduced in a similar way to ABC in the United States (in which the original was used from 1998 to 2021), albeit with some modifications.